kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🌟 <b>Highlights of the Week</b>
 - <b>Memorable moment / breakthrough / proud event</b>: Like Kobe discussed the idea of having an Aim and having "reality" reveal itself differently to one as a result of a fully committed honest attempt at reaching it, Futtech, as my way of being a Stoic footballer and Ihsan Software Engineer, permeated the week's live autopsies and information gathering through interaction with life, AlhamduliAllah.
 - <b>Quote, inspiration, or personal reflection</b>: ```Selective Ignorance```.
-A brother, through the Islamic idea of "gaze control" from sinful desires (especially for men), has realized that beauty, although desirable for the eye, needs to be refrained from fully being transmitted to the mind, one needs to be content with seeing without looking, focusing one's attention on the Aim that guides the moment's investment of neural energy.
+A brother, through the Islamic idea of "gaze control" from sinful desires (especially from men looking at women), has realized that beauty, although desirable for the eye, needs to be refrained from fully being transmitted to the mind, one needs to be content with seeing without looking, focusing one's attention on the Aim that guides the moment's investment of neural energy.

 ---